 Reid K. Weisbord is Vice Dean, Professor of Law, and Judge Norma L. Shapiro Scholar at Rutgers Law School in Newark, New Jersey.
 Since joining the Rutgers faculty in 2010, Professor Weisbord has established a national reputation as an innovative and productive legal scholar, educator, and academic administrator.
 Professor Weisbord’s teaching and scholarship explores a broad range of legal topics including wealth transfer, nonprofit organizations, intellectual property, publicity rights, constitutional criminal procedure, and the role of law in influencing human behavior.

-Weisbord's published and forthcoming scholarship includes more than a dozen articles and essays accepted for publication in the Vanderbilt Law Review, Iowa Law Review, Fordham Law Review, Boston University Law Review, Boston College Law Review, Florida Law Review, Tulane Law Review, Yale Law Journal Forum, Columbia Law Review Online, U.C.
+Weisbord's published and forthcoming scholarship includes more than twenty articles and essays accepted for publication in the Vanderbilt Law Review, Iowa Law Review, Fordham Law Review, Boston University Law Review, Boston College Law Review, Florida Law Review, Tulane Law Review, Yale Law Journal Forum, Columbia Law Review Online, U.C.
 Berkeley Business Law Journal, Cambridge University Press, and Oxford University Press, among others.
 Professor Weisbord’s scholarship has been cited in leading law reviews, journals, treatises, and textbooks, as well as the American Law Institute’s Restatement (Third) of Trusts and the Principles of the Law of Nonprofit Organizations.

 Professor Weisbord has worked actively to identify practical applications for his scholarly research.
 He recently submitted a Congressional Statement to the United States House Ways and Means Committee on Social Security Representative Payee Misuse and presented a proposal to reduce the rate of unintentional intestacy to the New Jersey Law Revision Commission, which voted unanimously in favor of initiating an official Commission project to study Professor Weisbord’s proposal for legislative consideration.